meet-projects/Y1YL-Labs/Module2-PairProject.md

 ###  Step 1: Design Your World
 Before you start coding:
-- Brainstorm your story idea (fantasy, sci-fi, mystery, etc.)
+- Take 20 minutes to brainstorm your story idea (fantasy, sci-fi, mystery, etc.)
-- Plan **4–5 locations** or “scenes” in a planning document.
+- Plan **4–5 locations** or “scenes” in a planning document(google doc, miro..).
 - Decide what information each location will include:
   - A short **description**
   - **Options** for where the player can go next